 It was a morning ritual that I was determined to master.
 I even challenged myself to write one hundred articles in one hundred days, but that did not happen.
 Instead, those one hundred short articles were written by me in just seventy-eight days and I was officially a writer.

 Thinking back to that time I did not realize how important my decision was to turn myself into a writer.
 Writing has changed my life and this year I will write and publish my one millionth word.
 Yes, I realize how incredible and unbelievable that sounds.
 I have now published three thousand blog posts, hundreds of essays and short reports, and twenty full length books, as well as compiling and contributing to over a dozen more.
 Finding your writing voice can be lucrative and rewarding in other ways as well.

 As a classroom teacher I impressed upon my students that readers are leaders and all writers are readers.
 Even though I knew these concepts to be true, it wasn’t until I lived them as a reader who more easily wrote because of what I was reading that everything fell into place for me.

-So if you ask me about blogging and what makes a good blog post and a successful blogger I will ask you what you are reading to make sure your writing continues to improve and serves you well for a lifetime.
+So if you ask me about blogging and what makes a good blog post and a successful blogger I will ask you what you are reading.
+This is to make sure your writing will continue to improve and serve you well for a lifetime.
 Your body of work as a writer depends almost entirely where you stand as a reader and will be of great benefit to you as you are finding your writing voice.

 I’m author, publisher, and entrepreneur Connie Ragen Green and would love to connect with you.
 If you are new to the world of online entrepreneurship please check out my comprehensive training on how to set up Funnels That Click and learn how to gain an unfair advantage when it comes to building a lucrative online business.